 When geomagnetic activity is low, the aurora typically is located, in the hours around midnight, at about 67 degrees magnetic latitude.
 As activity increases, the region of aurora expands toward the equator.
 When geomagnetic activity is very high, the aurora may be seen at middle and low latitude locations that would otherwise rarely experience the polar lights.
 The map below shows if you are located on the high, the middle, or the low latitudes.

-You can also compare it with the Kp-index.
-The middle latitudes need a Kp-index from 5 to 7 depending on where you are.
-If we take the example from above, than we can conclude that Belgium need a Kp-index of 7.
-Paris which is on the lower latitudes would need a Kp-index of 8.
+We can conclude that the middle latitudes need a Kp-index from about 4 to 7 depending on where you are.
+Belgium for example which is on the middle latitudes but close the lower latitudes would need a Kp-index of 7 for aurora on the horizon.
+The capital of France, Paris which is located on the lower latitudes would need a Kp-index of 8.
 Locations on even lower latitudes need a Kp-index of 9.

 |M-class solar flare||1%|

 A lot of people come to SpaceWeatherLive to follow the Sun's activity or if there is aurora to be seen, but with more traffic comes higher server costs.
 Consider a donation if you enjoy SpaceWeatherLive so we can keep the website online!